ScottLabUCB/FEM/README.md

   Command: sFEM_stack = FEM44(sFEM_stack);

 __7__ - Run FEM45.m to compute mean and variance.
-A plot of the variance will be displayed. sFEM_stack.radialVarNorm are the y-axis variance values and sFEM_stack.polarRadius are the x-axis k scattering vector values.  <br/>
+A plot of the variance will be displayed. sFEM_stack.radialVarNorm are the y-axis variance values and sFEM_stack.polarRadius are the x-axis k scattering vector (in inverse nm) values.  <br/>

   Command: sFEM_stack = FEM45(sFEM_stack);